 In the latest episode of the long-running, British ghost hunting show, Yvette Fielding and team caught a figure on camera which Yvette describes as the show's "most groundbreaking footage" to date.

 Karl had rested the camera just inside a doorway, looking out at a dark corridor when Stuart spotted the figure which was also caught on camera.
-Believing it to be another member of the team or someone else in the building, Stuart chased after the figure only to find there was no one else on the floor.
+Believing it to be another member of the team or someone else in the building, Stuart chased after the figure only to find there was no one else on that floor.

-What makes this sighting unique is that it witnessed by two different teams of investigators in different locations simultaneously.
+What makes this sighting unique is that it was witnessed by two different teams of investigators in different locations simultaneously.
 While Karl and Stuart saw the figure upstairs, Yvette spotted the same shadowy figure at the same time from the ground floor while looking up at a balcony.